timmcginley/41934/Assignments/README.md

 AIM: Analyze and improve real projects for a specific use case.
 Focus on IFC analysis of real (previous) student building design projects from an advanced building design course that runs in the previous semester.
 Identify what the projects analysed, how did they test this?
 What was the domain focus of the investigation?
 Was it structural, energy and indoor, daylight, acoustic, LCA/LCC or something else?

-In this assignment, you will be introduced to BPMN and use it to document the use case and explore the role of experts in OpenBIM.
+In this assignment, you will be introduced to [BPMN] and use it to document the use case and explore the role of experts in [OpenBIM].
 Following this, you will review OpenBIM tools made in the previous year of the OpenBIM course and identify which tools could be used or adapted to solve the challenge identified in the design project in this assignment.

 ## A3	[Tool](A3)
 * Exercises: Review previous IfcOpenShell Tutorials [Basic] [Medium] and [Advanced]
-* Tools: [Blender / Bonsai]
+* Tools: [Blender / Bonsai] | [Speckle] [Voxel toolkit]

 This assignment provide the opportunity to develop your own OpenBIM tools in Python.